ahstn/trading-algo-playground/README.md

 These are simple python script intended to be deployed to GCP Functions and listen for TradingView Webhooks.
 Upon receiving a webhook, the script will execute a trade based on the JSON body passed.

-As these are simple "executors", it's important you have a good understanding of your strategy practice proper risk management with sizing.
+As these are simple "executors", it's important you have a good understanding of your strategy and practice proper risk management with sizing.

 [Freqtrade]: https://github.com/freqtrade/freqtrade
 [GCP Functions]: https://cloud.google.com/functions